 The pre-trial probation granted to a former Raymond James Financial Services and Alliance Global Partners broker who was charged by the Justice Department and Securities and Exchange Commission with defrauding his clients has been revoked after he violated the terms of the probation by allegedly taking an unauthorized trip.

-Arguments were heard on Thursday in U.S. District Court for the Southern District of Wisconsin after the probation office petitioned for revocation of the pretrial release of Michael Francis Shillin after it was learned he traveled to St. Thomas in the U.S. Virgin Islands.
+Arguments were heard on Thursday in U.S. District Court for the Western District of Wisconsin after the probation office petitioned for revocation of the pretrial release of Michael Francis Shillin after it was learned he traveled to St. Thomas in the U.S. Virgin Islands.

 Shillin took the trip despite his request to travel there having been denied by the court and Justice Department before he went.